Canada Work Permits

 Tourist businesses, real estate development or other project-based businesses are good candidates for this exception.

 Emergency repair personnel

-Individuals who are required to perform emergency repairs to industrial equipment in order to prevent disruption of employment in Canada can obtain a work permit without HRSDC confirmation.
+Individuals who are required to perform emergency repairs to industrial equipment in order to prevent disruption of employment in Canada can obtain a work permit without ESDC confirmation.

 These individuals should have a letter or fax detailing the emergency repairs required and the consequences of failing to have the repairs performed in a timely fashion.

 Intra-company transferees (non-NAFTA)

 If the NAFTA option is not available, a company that does (or will do) business in Canada and in a foreign country can transfer certain employees to a parent, branch, subsidiary or affiliate to Canada without ESDC confirmation.

 A simple agent office in Canada, or a business arrangements with a Canadian firm based solely on contract, license or franchise will not usually qualify.